11 Canned Meat Ideas I Recommend

 How Can I Use Vienna Sausages?

-I confess, from time to time I’ve fed these to my dogs because they can smell them a mile away, I swear!
+I confess I’ve fed these to my dogs occasionally because they can smell them a mile away, I swear!
 They can’t have too much, but they sure do love them!
 I grew up eating these for lunch with homemade bread and cheese.
 Are they healthy?
-Probably not, but they are great in a pinch for a quick snack.
+Probably not the best for you, but they’re great in a pinch for a quick snack.

 7. Tuna (Starkist Brand-in Water)